streamsend-io/docsify/configuration/uploader.md

 - *Default Value:* 0

-### file.chunk.size.auto.adjustor
+### upload.payload.percentage

-Over-ride for the percentage headroom to allow in each message below the message.max.bytes (or topic message.max.bytes, whichever is smaller).
+The percentake of the Kafka cluster message.max.bytes (or topic message.max.bytes, whichever is smaller) to use for file chunks when using automatic chunk sizing.
-For example, for a Kafka cluster message.max.bytes of 2048000, a file.chunk.size.auto.adjustor=10 results in a chunk size of 1843200 (2048000-204800).
+The default is 95%, meaning that file chunks are sized at 95% of message.max.bytes.
-Use this property to fine-tune message sizes to maximize uploader throughput.
-If streamed files are of predictable and uniform size (and content type) then reducing the headroom may be beneficial.
+This applies for all Kafka cluster types, including Apache Kafka and Confluent Cloud.
+Earlier releases had different values for Confluent Cloud and Apache Kafka - this limitation has been lifted.
-As the chunk size includes the key and header, the actual message size will always be larger than the configured chunk size.
+The remaining 5% accomodates the message header and message key.
+Values larger than 95 are likely to cause message-too-large errors.
-The headroom is buffer-space to avoid "Message too large" errors from the Kafka Broker when the Uploader attempts to produce a message that exceeds cluster limits.
+Use this property to fine-tune message sizes to maximize uploader throughput or to accomodate other Kafka cluster sizing requirements.
-The valid range for file.chunk.size.auto.adjustor is 1-99.
+The valid range is 1-99.
-If both binary.chunk.size.bytes and file.chunk.size.auto.adjustor are configured, then the Uploader terminates with 'file.chunk.size.bytes={}, yet file.chunk.size.auto.adjustor={}.
+If both binary.chunk.size.bytes and upload.payload.percentage  are configured, then the Uploader terminates with 'file.chunk.size.bytes={}, yet file.chunk.size.auto.adjustor={}.
 Unable to start'.
 If automatic chunk sizing is activated (binary.chunk.size.bytes=0) but file.chunk.size.auto.adjustor is unset, then it is automatically set to 15 (or 55 for a Confluent Cloud cluster);

 - *Type:* Integer
-- *Default Value:* 0
+- *Default Value:* 95
-- *Valid Range* : 0-99
+- *Valid Range* : 1-99